 Languages feature: adding different language versions

 When engaging people in countries or regions with multiple languages, it is recommended that you send voice calls or SMS messages using their own dialect or their preferred language.
-To create a multi-lingual engagement, click Languages and add the different translations for the same content.
+To create a multi-lingual campaign, click Languages and add the different translations for the same content.

 Note: We do not do automated translation, as it is often inaccurate.
 We allow you – the message content expert – to provide your own translation.